About the Shire Group

 An IDB manages water levels within its districts for land management, flood risk management, irrigation and environmental benefits.

-IDB maintained ditches were designed to protect land from flooding against a 1 in10 year rainfall event on the catchment.
+IDB maintained watercourses were designed to protect land from flooding against a 1 in10 year rainfall event on the catchment.

 IDBs are geographically concentrated in the low lying river basins of England such as the Broads, the Fens in East Anglia and Lincolnshire, Somerset Levels, Kent, Nottinghamshire and Yorkshire.
 The IDB districts in Yorkshire and Nottinghamshire have been further lowered as a result of past mining activities.